We’re taking a break from workshops this year, but plan to resume in 2023. Sign up for our mailing list for a heads up

-DINNER is served buffet or family style.
+LUNCH and DINNER are family style.
 As always, you’re free to enjoy the group or fix a plate and skip out, if you’d prefer a little solitude.

-SNACKS (chips, popcorn, cookies, candy, fruit, etc.) are available free around the clock.
+SNACKS (chips, popcorn, cookies, candy, fruit, etc.) and leftovers are available free around the clock.

 If you’re bringing your own special snacks or beverages, you may keep them in one of the group fridges.

 Two-color pattern stick patterns created on the rigid heddle loom

 New arrivals check in at 9.
 We’ll start on Monday by warping our loomS.
 We’ll use smooth commercial wool yarn in contrasting colors of your choice (we’ll contact you in advance for your color choices).
 The plain wool yarn will allow us to focus (both figuratively and literally) on technique and build basic skills.

 Plain weave doesn’t have to be plain!
 We’ll explore the many possibilities of color and pattern, using our 2-color warp to produce 6 different patterns using only plain weave and 2 colors.